BSc Chemistry with Computing (F130)

-BSc Chemistry with Computing combines study of the structure and synthesis of matter with development of computational and data analysis skills.
-It creates a new kind of scientist – one with a firm foundation in chemistry, a sound appreciation of computing and data analysis, and an understanding of what can be achieved by combining them.
+The BSc Chemistry with Computing course combines study of the structure and synthesis of matter with development of computational and data analysis skills.
+It creates a new kind of scientist, one with a firm foundation in chemistry, a sound appreciation of computing and data analysis, and an understanding of what can be achieved by combining them.

-You will learn to design experiments, interpret results and apply your computing skills to problems in chemistry, and you will take units in mathematics, along with developing your communication and presentation skills.
+You will learn to design experiments, interpret results and apply your computing skills to problems in chemistry.
+You will take units in mathematics while developing your communication and presentation skills.

-Additionally, there is a final-year project.
-Options include working in a research laboratory or addressing a problem faced by researchers in academia, industry or a local school.
+Options for your final year project include working in a research laboratory or addressing a problem faced by researchers in academia, industry or a local school.
 You might develop databases and science resources, explore computing applications or carry out chemistry education research.
 Regardless of the setting, an expert in scientific computing and a specialist in chemistry will both be involved.

 We have one of the biggest groups of computational chemists in the country.
 Units are taught by experts in fundamental chemistry, computational chemistry, scientific computing and research software engineering.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.